-Accounting Reports are prepared to be used in a specified manner and for a specific purpose sometime to check the ledger-wise transactions occurred over a particular period.
-These reports are also known as compiled financial statements which include but not limited to the cash flow statements, profit and loss statement and the balance sheet along with cash/bank book of the enterprise.
+Accounting Reports are prepared for a specific purpose, like checking the ledger-wise transactions occurred over a period of time.
+These financial reports are prepared from the accounting data of a business.
+Accounting reports also include financial statements such as cash flow statements, profit and loss statement and the balance sheet.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 A statement that shows inflows and outflows of cash for a set period is a cash flow statement.
 There are two ways to prepare it.
 One is a direct method that considers the inflow and outflow from everyday operating activities.
 The other is an indirect method that records the movement of cash occurring in operating, investing, and financing activity.

 It is a statement showing all the expenses incurred and all the revenues earned for a particular period.

 - They give a compiled view of all the financial information.
 Hence they are time-saving and allow taking the corrective measures.

 - If there is no compilation of data, the comparison of current data with that of the previous year will become impossible.

 - Accounting Reports are prepared for a specific purpose, like checking the ledger-wise transactions occurred over a period of time.